-Our vision is for Wadhurst Park to be a leading example of responsible environmental management in the High Weald.
+Our vision is for Wadhurst Park to be a leading example of sustainable environmental management in the High Weald.

-Our purpose is to nurture a beautiful, biodiverse and historic landscape, to provide inspiration and value for the local community, and to promote change towards sustainability.
+Our purpose is to revive a beautiful, biodiverse and historic landscape, to inspire our community and together build a more sustainable future.
 We do this by rediscovering lost practices and habitats, and combining them with modern ideas, skills and technology.

 The estate has few income sources, and its considerable cost is paid privately by the family.
 In that sense, we resemble a charity, and we provide no answer, alas, to the difficult question of whether responsible Wealden land use can also pay for itself.
 As part of our desire to help improve the landscape of the High Weald, we host and help run Sussex Lund, a grants programme supporting small-scale, practical, environmental projects.